gcallah/JohnGray/papers/callahan.md

 Jaspers, Karl.
 2014. *The Origin and Goal of History*.
 Hoboken: Taylor and Francis.

+Kundera, Milan.
+1988. *The Art of the Novel*.
+Translated by Linda Asher.
+New York: Grove Press.

 Lewis, C.S.
 1974. *The Abolition of Man*.
 New York: Harper Collins.

 Merton, Thomas.
 1968. *Zen and the Birds of Appetite*.
 New York: New Directions Publishing Corporation.